New Year, New Resolutions!

 Regularly getting less than 7 hours sleep a night, almost doubles your risk of injury!

-2. Be Specific, Your Program Should be Bespoke to you!
+2. Your Program Should be Bespoke to you!

 Compliance is key to achieving a good outcome and helping avoid a training error and injury.
 Its important to make your training plan fit around you, your work, your home life, your social life, your other commitments.
 If you keep having to chop/change your sessions to fit around other commitments, this increases the risk of an error leading to an injury.